Andrew Fairley AM

-Mark was born in South Africa but is now a New Zealand citizen who resides in Sydney.
+Born in South Africa, Mark is now a New Zealand citizen, and resides in Sydney.

 David Crosbie was appointed a Director of FARE on 17 October 2001.
 David is currently the Chief Executive Officer of the Community Council of Australia and was previously the CEO of the Mental Health Council of Australia, the national peak body for the mental health field, the CEO of Odyssey House Victoria, one of Australia’s leading alcohol and drug treatment agencies and the CEO of the Alcohol and other Drugs Council of Australia.

-Dr Tobin is Director of the Plunkett Centre for Ethics at St Vincent’s Hospital in Sydney and Reader in Philosophy at Australian Catholic University.
-Dr Tobin was appointed a Director of FARE in 2001.
-Dr Tobin also serves on the FARE Audit and Risk, and Research Committees.
+Dr Tobin served as a Director of FARE from 2001 to 25 October 2013.
+She is currently the Director of the Plunkett Centre for Ethics at St Vincent’s Hospital in Sydney and Reader in Philosophy at Australian Catholic University.
 She is Honorary Ethicist at the Children’s Hospital at Westmead in Sydney, Conjoint Associate Professor in the Faculty of Medicine at the University of New South Wales and Conjoint Associate Professor in the Faculty of Health Sciences at the University of Sydney.

 Cheryl Bart AO

 Coralie Ober served as a Director of FARE from 13 November 2012 to 15 March 2013.
-Coralie is Islander by birth with Aboriginal kinships in the Deed of Grant in Trust (DOGIT) communities of Cherbourg and Palm Island.
+Coralie is retired as a Research Fellow from University of Queensland.
+She is Islander by birth with Aboriginal kinships in the Deed of Grant in Trust (DOGIT) communities of Cherbourg and Palm Island.
 Her Torres Strait Island kinships are with the Island of Saibai in the Torres Strait and her South Sea Islander kinships are with the Islands of Vanatau.

-Scott Wilson was appointed a Director of FARE on 17 October 2001 and is the past FARE Chair and Deputy Chair.
+Scott Wilson served as a Director of FARE from 17 October 2001 to 13 November 2012.
 Scott is the State Director of the Aboriginal Drug and Alcohol Council (SA) Inc, which is the only Indigenous organisation of its kind in Australia.
 In 2003, Mr Wilson was awarded the Centenary Medal for service to Indigenous substance misuse issues.
-Scott is the co-Deputy Chairperson of the National Indigenous Drug and Alcohol Committee and serves on a variety of other national and state committees.
+Scott serves on a variety of other national and state committees.

 Ian Webster AO